jemin555/DotWeb5.0/README.md

 - W stands for Wilmix, the name of the inventor.
 - E stands for Electronic, representing technology, business, and internet-related domains such as e-commerce, e-mail, and e-learning.
 - B can represent various contextual meanings, including "brother," "babe," "bae," "boo," or serve as a shortened form of words like "baseball" or "born."
-- 5 is associated with completeness, perfection, spirituality, and the pursuit of truth and knowledge.
+- 5 signifies adventure like used in Remote X Application.
 - 0 represent element of addition,ie) Additonal Dotweb5.0 features are found.
-- J stands for Jemin.
-- The second 5 signifies adventure.

 About the Author: Wilmix Jemin J
 ================================